csbg/Hands-on-Biomedical-Data/day4.md

 Now, count the number of genes that are tested `?count`.
 Then, create a new table `limmaResSig` where you retain only those genes that significantly change between conditions, thus filtering on the `adj.P.Val`.
 Consider also filtering lowly expressed genes based on the above plots (p-value distribution).

 ![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) `Exercise 4.4:`
-Report the number of tested and significant genes for each comparison.
+Report the number of tested and significant genes (for each comparison/coefficient).
 Report the code (should just be a few lines) you use to answer the questions.

 ## Visualizing results
 A key element of any statistical analysis is to visualize results (differential genes) to assess whether the statistics obtained match the data.